bicudorafa/CausalInference_TimeSeries_BRCase/README.md

 # Project_EconomichIndex_BR_timeSeries
-Project aiming to use the Synthetic Counter-Factual approach in BR use case, by using the Google's Causal Inference Python implementation
+Project aiming to use the Synthetic Counterfactual approach in a BR use case, using the Google's Causal Inference Python implementation
 # Summary
 - Introduction
 - Use case context